 You Might Also Like: Trying to wrap your head around the immense selection of credit cards on the market today?
 Check out our roundup of the top cash back credit cards for more ideas.

 Since it restricts membership to military personnel and qualifying family members, USAA’s full product lineup isn’t available to most Americans.
 As a nonmember, you may be eligible to open a brokerage account, purchase life insurance, and take advantage of its shopping discounts.
 But USAA reserves the right to close these services to nonmembers, so it’s best to check with the company before making a decision.
 Eligibility is much less restrictive at insurance providers and financial institutions that aren’t member-owned, such as Allstate and Capital One 360.

-2. CD and Savings Rates Aren’t Competitive Relative to Other Online Banks
+2. CD and Savings Yields Aren’t Competitive With Other Online Banks

 USAA’s CD and savings account rates tend to be on the low end, especially compared to online banks like Ally Bank and EverBank.
-Most rates on USAA’s CDs with multi-year terms range between 0.45% and 0.8%, and the highest available USAA CD yield is 1.11% on a seven-year Super Jumbo CD (which requires a $175,000 minimum deposit).
+Savings yields top out around 0.3% APY, and that decidedly mediocre rate requires a hefty $1 million balance to trigger.